 The framework successfully identified variables at different levels of hierarchy as indicators of pre-existing conditions that affect cost of recovery.
 For example, according to the results, on average, patients who received prescription pain or mental health related medication before the injury had 31.2% higher short-term and 36.9% higher long-term total recovery cost.
 For every anaesthetic in the year before the accident, post-injury hospital cost increased by 24%, for patients with anxiety it increased by 35.4%.
 For post-injury medical costs, every prescription of drugs used in diabetes (Category A10 in ATC) increased the cost by 8%, long term medical costs were affected by both pain and mental health.

 Bayesian model averaging provides a robust framework for mining hierarchically linked health data helping researchers to identify potential associations which may not have been discovered using conventional technique and also preventing them from identifying associations that are sporadic but not robust.

 Most read articles by the same author(s)

-- Behrooz Hassani-M, Janneke Berecki-Gisolf, Alex Collie, The Impact of Pre-existing Health Conditions on Cost of Recovery after Workplace Injury: Insight from population-based data linkage in the State of Victoria, Australia , International Journal for Population Data Science: Vol 1 No 1 (2017): IJPDS
+- Behrooz Hassani-M, Janneke Berecki-Gisolf, Alex Collie, The Impact of Pre-existing Health Conditions on Cost of Recovery after Workplace Injury: Insight from population-based data linkage in the State of Victoria, Australia , International Journal of Population Data Science: Vol 1 No 1 (2017): IJPDS